Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Many candidates tend to freeze when asked this phone screen question, and understandably so.
 Interviewers are trying to get a sense of how much you expect to be paid and whether or not you’re willing to negotiate.

-You don’t want to seem too eager or demanding, so do your due diligence beforehand by researching the average salary range for the position you’re applying for.
+You don’t want to seem too demanding, so do your due diligence beforehand by researching the average salary range for the position you’re applying for.

 Remember to never give out a number so early on in the interview process.
 However, you’ll still need to answer this question, and providing a salary range is acceptable.
 Here’s a great sample answer to help you navigate this tricky situation: